dimsemenov/PhotoSwipe/website/documentation/options.md

 // {{image_url}}       - encoded image url
 // {{raw_image_url}}   - raw image url
 // {{custom}}          - customizable for your use
+//
+// Options:
+// download: true  - url is a file to download; no popup window opened.
+// noPopup: true   - don't open a popup window; if the url starts with 'javascript:' or is '#', then
+//                   no action is performed (use e.g. 'shareLinkClick' listener to handle)
 shareButtons: [
 	{id:'facebook', label:'Share on Facebook', url:'https://www.facebook.com/sharer/sharer.php?u={{url}}'},
 	{id:'twitter', label:'Tweet', url:'https://twitter.com/intent/tweet?text={{text}}&url={{url}}'},